Vancouver International Airport: Operation Yellow Ribbon

-Emergency Services
+Emergency services

-Vancouver International Airport Emergency Services Team is the primary fire services at the airport.
-The airport fire station and tenders (4) are owned by the Vancouver Airport Authority.
+YVR Fire & Rescue is the primary fire service at the airport, responding to aircraft emergencies as well as medical and environmental emergencies on airport property.
+The airport fire station has seven Oshkosh Striker ARFF crash trucks, a Pierce Arrow XT Engine, and an F-550 medical truck that are owned by the Vancouver Airport Authority.
 Richmond Fire has additional resources when required from Richmond Fire Hall #4 (Sea Island) at 3900 Russ Baker Way, as well as the Canadian Coast Guard.

 Policing at the airport is provided by the Royal Canadian Mounted Police Richmond detachment.
 Airport emergency health services are provided by the British Columbia Ambulance Service, with Station 270 providing a dedicated bike squad for rapid EMS response to passengers and staff.
 In addition, BCAS air ambulance Station 280 is located near the YVR South Terminal, providing air ambulance service with two Sikorsky S-76 helicopters, two Beechcraft Super King Air turboprop aircraft, and one Cessna Citation Bravo jet.